Sushant Singh Rajput had plans to make biopic on Sourav Ganguly, Swami Vivekananda

 Sushant Singh Rajput case: Showik Chakraborty, Samuel Miranda remanded to NCB custody till Sept 9

-Meanwhile, the Mumbai court on Saturday remanded Showik Chakraborty and Samuel Miranda, arrestedin connection with the drugs probe linked to actor Sushant Singh Rajput's death, to the custody of the Narcotics Control Bureau (NCB) till September 9.
+Meanwhile, the Mumbai court on Saturday remanded Showik Chakraborty and Samuel Miranda, arrested in connection with the drugs probe linked to actor Sushant Singh Rajput's death, to the custody of the Narcotics Control Bureau (NCB) till September 9.

 Showik is brother of the main accused in the case, Rhea Chakraborty, while Miranda was house manager of the deceased actor.
 They were arrested on Friday night under various sections of the Narcotic Drugs and Psychotropic Substances (NDPS) Act after questioning of 10 hours.